Qualifications for Registration STR , STR-C & STR-CT

 Registered Sandplay Therapist – Consultant Teacher

-Pedagogy in Sandplay Training: Attend pedagogy courses in Sandplay therapy taught by STR-S – 10 hours
+Pedagogy in Sandplay Training: Attend pedagogy courses in Sandplay therapy taught by STR-CT – 10 hours

 Course content to focus on Sandplay education, process management of participant transformation and other concerns related specifically to teaching Sandplay.